Tag Archives: tx140 s2

 libfts_license in Ghidra, showing decompiled function and hexdump

 Anyone looking for a simpler solution, a proof-of-concept for python is here.
-Note that you need to provide the correct HMAC/AES values obtained from libfts_license.
+Note that you need to provide the correct HMAC/AES values obtained from libfts_license, you do not need Ghidra for this, you can do it with a simple hexdump utility.

 To anyone wondering, the license logic from iRMC S4 is not applicable to older iRMC platforms such as iRMC S2 or iRMC S3.